bug400/pyilper/INSTALL.md

 See the [FTDI website](http://www.ftdichip.com/Drivers/VCP.htm) for details.

 More recent macOS versions already provide a USB serial driver for the PIL-Box.
-By experience you get better results if you use the original FTDI driver.
+By experience, you get better results if you use the original FTDI driver.

 LINUX does not require to install any driver software.